VPAC/superlinux/supercomputingwithlinux.md

 **Nodes and Performance**

 Requesting more nodes or cores for a particular job does not necessarily mean better performance or faster completion.
 This depends on how well parallelised the program is.
 Also, requesting large numbers of cores may result in the job waiting in the queue for days while the scheduler allows for resources to become available.
 The number of nodes requested can be distinguished between a number of cores from anywhere on the system, or within a single system unit, or another combination.
 It is also possible to request specific nodes on the entire system, although the instances where this is necessary are fairly rare.
+Another option with OpenMPI is to launch the job with  `--hostfile $hostfile`.

 Note that with TORQUE the nodes request is for system units (except when expressed in the singular, when it is processors) and in PBSPro it is "chunks", which may or may not be specific system units.